Who is ILI for?

 We are confident that our fellows will have no shortage of items to fill their days across the following categories:

 - Attending Core and Selected Classes: Fellows will take the core course, The Human Journey, and have access to a full spectrum of classes across all the colleges, institutes and centers.
 We recommend that a fellow take two to four classes in areas they wish to pursue with help provided by faculty advisors that have a broad understanding of the academy.

 - Core Lectures: There are lectures recommended each week for the cohort that will provide exposure to top faculty in subjects that will be relevant to the arc of the year in addition to interesting, relevant top outside speakers on topics of interest to our cohort.

-- Studying: We would anticipate that fellows will want to spend meaningful time reading and studying in advance of the courses they are auditing to gain the most from these classes.
+- Studying: Our fellows spend meaningful time reading and studying in advance of the courses they are auditing to gain the most from these classes.
 This could range from a few hours per week to much more at your discretion.

 - Wellness Activities: Both on and off campus fellows will have access to both scheduled wellness classes, all student and faculty gyms and workout facilities, and activities like reserving a sheet of ice to learn that Olympic sport that is a mystery to most of us: Curling.

-- Music, Arts and Theatre: You will have full access to all the cultural activities on campus as well as the ability to hone or develop new passions in these areas through classes, workshops or access to private practice rooms to play a piano, cello or other instrument.
+- Music, Arts and Theatre: You will have access to all the cultural activities on campus as well as the ability to hone or develop new passions in these areas through classes, workshops or access to private practice rooms to play a piano, cello or other instrument.

 - Mentoring: There are many opportunities for intergenerational engagement with students and faculty.

-- Faculty Engagement: We are confident that our fellows will find common, productive and valuable relationships with faculty that will be mutually rewarding.
+- Faculty Engagement: Our fellows have found common, productive and valuable relationships with faculty that are mutually rewarding.
 These range from simple shared meals to more fulsome engagement with the projects, institutes or centers that faculty are involved in.